projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    state, execution control, entry control, and exit control.
 It's the last configuration before vCPU runs.

--  **vCPU thread:** vCPU kicks out to run.
-For vBSP of vCPUs, it will start running into kernel image which SW Load is configured; for any vAP of vCPUs, it will wait for ``INIT-SIPI-SIPI`` IPI sequence trigger from its vBSP.
+-  **vCPU thread:** vCPU starts to run.
+For the vBSP of vCPUs, it will start running the configured kernel image.
+For any vAP of vCPUs, it will wait for the ``INIT-SIPI-SIPI`` IPI sequence trigger from its vBSP.

 .. figure:: images/hld-image104.png
    :align: center